DS3 Price Trends

 The weak economy and crash of the stock market has also contributed to the reduction in DS3 prices.
 Since the peak of the market in 1999 many companies have gone bankrupt and no longer need service.
 This means there's a smaller pie available and there are plenty of telecom providers trying to get their share.
 Once again, the buyer is in control and can shop until he or she finds the price that is right for them.

 A final reason for the decline in DS3 pricing is the fact that equipment costs and the cost of supplying the bandwidth have declined.
 This means that carriers can supply the bandwidth at a lower cost.
 As bandwidth usage continue to increase as a result of bandwidth hungry applications like video on demand and graphic heavy applications the price of bandwidth will continue to drop.
 The only thing that seems likely to inhibit prices from dropping much further is the "last mile" or the connection from the users premise to the service providers' POP (Point of Presence), but we'll save this issue for another article.
 Until then, enjoy those inexpensive DS3 lines and good luck finding a price that's right for you!

-We broker AZ T-1.
-This page is a quick listing of the services specifically offered by T1Market in Graham.
+We broker Arizona T1 Speed.
+This page is a quick listing of the products specifically offered by T1Market in Graham.

-Going forward, our objective is to continuously enhance our product offerings.
-We now provide enterprise items normally employed by larger companies, particularly: OC3, MPLS network service, gigabit ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers even deliver cost-free managed Cisco routers for multi-year agreements.
-Primarily, our objective is to create a bond with you - our client - that will last for years to come.
-Obtaining your trust is exactly what we do all the time.
-Conserving you cash on affordable Ethernet services is exactly how we keep it.
+As we go forward, our wish is to constantly enhance our product offerings.
+We now supply business items usually employed by bigger corporations, namely: OC3, MPLS network service, gigabit ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers also offer cost-free managed Cisco routers for multi-year contracts.
+Primarily, our objective is to create a bond with you - our customer - that will last for years to come.
+Obtaining your trust is what we do all the time.
+Conserving you cash on economical broadband services is exactly how we keep it.